-The 2014 Nissan Altima starts just under $23,000 MSRP (including destination), a bit more than the comparable VW Passat and Hyundai Sonata, but on par with the Toyota Camry, Ford Fusion and Chevy Malibu.
-A loaded 3.5 SL V6 stickers for about $31,000.
-To make your best deal on a 2014 Nissan Altima, be sure to check the Kelley Blue Book Fair Purchase Price which shows what others in your area are paying for their cars.
-The Altima's resale value should also be mid-pack, a little less than perennial favorites Camry and Honda Accord, but better than the rest in this highly competitive class.
+Prices for the 2015 Nissan Altima sedan are right in line with the competition.
+The base model starts reasonably enough at the $23,000 mark, a little more than a VW Passat or Hyundai Sonata, but right there with the Toyota Camry, Ford Fusion and Chevy Malibu.
+Move up to the loaded SL with a V6, and you're looking at about $32,000.
+To make your best deal on a 2015 Altima, be sure to check the Kelley Blue Book Fair Purchase Price which shows what others in your area are paying for their cars.
+The Altima's resale value should also be mid-pack, a little less than perennial midsize-sedan favorites Toyota Camry and Honda Accord, but better than the rest in this highly competitive class.

-The base Altima 2.5 offers a 6-way manual driver's seat and a 4-way front passenger seat, plus a 60/40-split/folding rear bench seat, power windows and doorlocks, a tilt/telescoping steering wheel with touch controls, remote keyless entry with a pushbutton ignition, NissanConnect Bluetooth hands-free connectivity, and a 4.0-inch color customizable Advanced Driver Assist display.
-Altima S and SV models add features leading up to the top-line 2.5 SL and 3.5 SL models loaded with leather, premium trim, dual-zone automatic climate control, BOSE Premium Audio, and heated front seats/steering wheel/outside mirrors, plus 18-inch wheels and tires on V6-powered models.
+The base 2015 Nissan Altima 2.5 comes standard with a 6-way manual driver's seat and a 4-way front passenger seat, plus a 60/40-split/folding rear bench seat, power windows and doorlocks, a tilt/telescoping steering wheel with touch controls, remote keyless entry with a pushbutton ignition, NissanConnect Bluetooth hands-free connectivity, and a 4.0-inch color customizable Advanced Driver Assist display.
+New to the standard list for 2015 SV models is the NissanConnect app suite, along with a new 8-way power driver's seat.
+Top-line 2.5 SL and 3.5 SL sedans get loaded with leather, premium trim, automatic climate control, and other luxuries.

 EASY FILL TIRE ALERT